karel-brinda/Phylign/README.md

 ### 5a) List of workflow commands

-MOF-Search is executed via [GNU Make](https://www.gnu.org/software/make/), which handles all parameters and passes them to Snakemake.
+Phylign is executed via [GNU Make](https://www.gnu.org/software/make/), which handles all parameters and passes them to Snakemake.

 Here's a list of all implemented commands (to be executed as `make {command}`):